limine-bootloader/limine/STIVALE.md

 Once the OS is done needing the bootloader, memory map areas marked as "bootloader reclaimable" may be used as usable memory.
-These areas are guaranteed to be 4096-byte aligned, and they are guaranteed to not overlap other sections of the memory map.
+These areas are guaranteed to be 4096-byte aligned (both base and length), and they are guaranteed to not overlap other sections of the memory map.

 ## stivale header (.stivalehdr)